 It is estimated that nearly 60% of all rotator cuff surgeries fail to improve the patient’s condition.
 Often times the patients were better of having no surgery at all.
 The Regeneration orthopaedic centre offers a solution for those considering an effective alternative to shoulder surgery using MSC stem cell therapy.
 We now offer a powerful solution for men and women suffering needlessly from degenerative shoulder pain, knee injuries or sports injuries.
-The most common type of shoulder issues includes torn or managed rotator cuffs, shoulder labrum injuries and the need for shoulder joint replacement due to severe degenerative effects of osteoarthritis and myositis an autoimmune disease involving chronic inflammation in the shoulders.
+The most common type of shoulder issues includes torn or managed rotator cuffs, shoulder labrum injuries and the need for shoulder joint replacement due to severe degenerative effects of osteoarthritis and myositis an autoimmune disease involving chronic inflammation in the shoulders which can lead to spondyloarthritis.

 Shoulder surgery vs Stem Cell shoulder injections